jxy-s/herpaderping/README.md

 we're seeing with multiple executions.
 This is a smart optimization, if you've already done the work to parse and map the image, why duplicate that work?

-With a bit of reverse engineering of `MiReferenceControlArea` we can see this:
+With a bit of reverse engineering of `MiReferenceControlArea` we notice:

 ```cpp
 struct CREATE_SECTION_PACKET